fonzcastellanos/scalable-video-codec/README.md

 ```
 The `-G` option is omitted in `cmake ..`, so CMake will choose a default build system generator type based on your platform.
 To learn more about generators, see the [CMake docs](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).

+If SSE2 is supported on your platform, then a SSE2-based HBMA implementation is used by default to improve performance.
+To disable the SSE2-based HBMA implementation and use the fallback implementation instead, execute `cmake -D SVC_MOTION_SSE2:BOOL=OFF ..`, which additionally sets the cache variable `SVC_MOTION_SSE2` to `OFF`.

-Go back to the project directory
+After having generated the build system, go back to the project directory
 ```sh
 cd ..
 ```